 The Blue Cone Arborvitae (Thuja orientalis) is an upright/Mounded evergreen that brings great structure to a landscape.
 It has bright green foliage that experiences minimal bronzing during the winter months.
 This foliage is fanned and feathery, quite similar in texture to the very popular Emerald Green Arborvitae.
-It grows upright with a mounded (egg-shaped) habit and reaches a moderate size of 10-12 feet high and 5-6 feet wide at maturity.
+It grows upright with a mounded (egg-shaped) habit and reaches a moderate size of 10-12′ H x 5-6′ W at maturity.
 Another distinguishing feature of the Blue Cone Arborvitae are the 1/2″-3/4″ cone that are baby-powder blue that will ripen to a mahogany brown.

 Once established, this tree proves itself to be quite hardy.
 It’s heat and drought tolerant and handles cold in stride as well.